Hormone Therapy for Prostate Cancer

 Treatments for castration-resistant prostate cancer include:

 - Immunotherapy using a cell-based vaccine called sipuleucel-T. This vaccine uses a man’s own immune cells to fight metastatic prostate cancer with few or no symptoms that has become resistant to hormone therapy.

 - Chemotherapy, most commonly with the drug docetaxel.
 Another drug, cabazitaxel, is approved for the treatment of metastatic castration-resistant prostate cancer that was previously treated with docetaxel.

-Men with castration-resistant prostate cancer who receive these treatments will continue to take first-line hormone therapy (e.g., an LHRH agonist) to avoid an increase in testosterone level, which may lead to tumor progression in some men (14).
+Men with castration-resistant prostate cancer who receive these treatments will continue to receive ADT (e.g., an LHRH agonist) to avoid an increase in testosterone level, which may lead to tumor progression in some men (23).